 The Process of Creating Your Custom Calligraphy

-Your original custom calligraphy order is written by hand.
+Calligraphy is the ancient art of “beautiful writing”.
+But because of advances in technology and Photoshop, the process to create your custom calligraphy can now incorporate your own pictures or stock photography, company logos and other artwork.
+Many people think of calligraphy as writing in black ink on white or parchment paper.
+But the process I follow is a bit different, so I want you to understand exactly what I’m doing.
+First I write your original custom calligraphy order by hand.
 It is NOT a computer font, it is handwritten calligraphy.
-Once I have completed the hand lettering, along with my ink splatters, less than perfect letters that I don’t like, flourishes that bump into other lines, I take the entire piece of plain paper the calligraphy is it written on, scan it at a very high resolution into my computer to get it ready for printing.
+Once I have completed the hand lettering, along with my ink splatters, less than perfect letters that I don’t like, flourishes that bump into other lines, I take the entire piece of plain paper the calligraphy is it written on, scan it at a very high resolution into my computer to get it ready for editing and then printing.

 Printing Your Calligraphy Poem

 After your calligraphy text is written and incorporated with the photo you’ve chosen I’ll send it off to you for the first look.
-Most often my customers are thrilled at this point, however, sometimes small changes have to be made.
+Most often my customers are thrilled at this point (see the Rave Reviews), however, sometimes small changes have to be made.
 Moving the title, changing the size of the text, adjusting the color, or oops! fixing an error in spelling I’ve made, adding a word or leaving one out – now is the time when I correct any errors until you are completed satisfied and the calligraphy is ready to print.

 Choice of Printing Surfaces